Doctoral Internship in Health Service Psychology

 Orientation

-Doctoral internships start the beginning of August.
-Orientation of new interns includes a week long formal orientation process conducted prior to the fall semester.
+Doctoral internships start the beginning of August (August 1st unless on a weekend).
+Orientation of new interns includes several weeks of formal orientation process conducted prior to the fall semester.
 This orientation is designed to help new interns begin their training at Counseling & Psychological Services.
 The purpose of the orientation program is to introduce new doctoral interns to the Center’s philosophy, aims, competencies, organization, staff, and policies and procedures.
 Included are mini-seminars outlining crisis counseling, intake procedures, risk assessment, forms and documentation, and supervision requirements.
 In addition, tours are conducted of other relevant resources on campus.
 An important part of orientation is to begin the year long process of developing mentoring relationships with all of the staff.
 The orientation process is also constructed to provide opportunities for the new intern class to learn about each other and develop the trust and comfort which provides a supportive relationship among the intern cohort.

 Seminars

 Weekly training seminars focus on themes related to the counseling needs of the Center’s clientele which consists of a broad spectrum of “traditional” and “non-traditional” college students.
 Treatment considerations, including a variety of approaches and intervention modes, are highlighted.
 The training seminars are organized by the training director and conducted by Counseling & Psychological Services staff members and guest specialists from the university and local community.
-Representative topics include: crisis management, eating disorders, suicide prevention and intervention, assessment and treatment of self-injurious behavior, addictions, gay and lesbian concerns, transgender issues, issues in treating international students, couples counseling, grief, Autism Spectrum Disorders, psychopharmacology, ethics, licensure issues, multicultural counseling, anxiety and stress management, evaluation assessment tools, sexual assault/rape issues and treatment of depression.
-The array of topics reflects the many client issues interns face in this counseling setting.
+Trainings covers a vast array of topics including, but not limited to eating related concerns, risk management and safety planning, professional development, treatment for mood related concerns, etc. The array of topics reflects the many presenting concerns clients face in this counseling center.
 There are also ongoing monthly seminars in Diversity, Assessment, Group Therapy, and Supervision to facilitate intern development and skills.

 Supervision

 All interns are supervised in the provision of individual, couples and group counseling.
 Supervision is based primarily on case discussions and review of video recordings of sessions.
-Interns typically co-lead group therapies with experienced staff members with whom they can discuss group issues.
-Training in client assessment is strongly centered on interviews and developing familiarity with a variety of assessment tools used in the context of psychotherapy.
-Clients seeking career information or vocational testing are referred to the FSU Career Center; however, career issues may be a focus of counseling with Counseling & Psychological Services clients.
+Interns typically co-lead group therapy with experienced staff members with whom they can discuss group issues.
+Training in psychological assessment is centered around increasing trainees’ familiarity with a variety of assessment instruments commonly used in a university counseling setting.
+This is accomplished through group seminar meetings, individual supervision with the assessment coordinator and with the intern’s primary supervisor, careful review and feedback of assessment report writing, and review of session recordings.
+Training emphasizes the utility of Therapeutic Assessment, whereby trainees learn how to use assessment instruments as the primary therapeutic intervention, a method that dovetails nicely with the brief treatment model employed at CAPS.

 Interns receive a minimum of two hours per week of individual supervision and two hours per week of group supervision (one hour focused on individual cases and one hour focused on group therapy).
 Frequent informal supervision and/or consultation with other staff members (of whatever discipline seems appropriate for a given situation) is encouraged and expected in response to issues that arise between formal supervision sessions.
-Licensed Clinical and Counseling psychologists provide primary supervision of Doctoral psychology interns.
-The Director of Intern Training also meets weekly with the interns to discuss any issues of concern and to promote the growth of professional development throughout the year.
+Licensed Clinical and Counseling Psychologists provide primary supervision of Doctoral Psychology Interns.
+The Training Director also meets weekly with the interns to discuss any issues of concern and to promote the growth of professional development throughout the year.

-Interns also receive formal training in providing supervision through the supervision of advanced practicum students from the FSU’s Counseling and Clinical Psychology programs.
+Interns also receive formal training in providing supervision through the supervision of doctoral practicum students from the FSU’s Counseling and Clinical Psychology programs.
 The interns attend monthly Supervision Seminars in the fall and spring semesters.
-During the time they provide supervision, they receive Supervision of Supervision with both an individual licensed psychologist and also in a Supervision of Supervision Group.
+During the time they provide supervision, they receive Supervision of Supervision with both an individual licensed psychologist, as well as during the Supervision Seminar.

 Clientele